kamanphoebe/m2mKD/TRAIN-MOE.md

 ## Preparation phase

-The preparation phase is to train a teacher model from scratch.
-If you would like to instead employ the released checkpoint of Deep Incubation as the teahcer model, you can follow the steps below to obtain the teacher modules and then directly jump to the m2mKD phase:
+The preparation phase involves training a teacher model from scratch.
+If you prefer to use the released checkpoint of Deep Incubation as the teacher model, you can follow the steps below to obtain the teacher modules and proceed directly to the m2mKD phase:
 1. Download the [checkpoint](https://huggingface.co/nzl-thu/Deep-Incubation).
 2. `cd m2mKD ; mkdir ./log_dir/FT_large/ ; mv /PATH/TO/CKPT ./log_dir/FT_large/finished_checkpoint.pth`
 3. Run `python split_teacher.py` to split the teacher model into modules.